StevenBlack/hosts/readme.md

 #Amalgamated hosts file

+This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.

+**Currently this hosts file contains 22210 unique entries.**

+## Source of host data amalgamated here

+Currently the `hosts` files from the following locations are amalgamated:

+* MVPs.org Hosts file at [http://winhelp2002.mvps.org/hosts.htm](http://winhelp2002.mvps.org/hosts.htm), updated monthly, or thereabouts.
+* Dan Pollock at [http://someonewhocares.org/hosts/](http://someonewhocares.org/hosts/) updated regularly.
+* My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

+## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.

 In most operating systems, the `hosts` file is preferential to `DNS`.
 Therefore if a host name is resolved by the `hosts` file, the request never leaves your computer.